iqrasafdarr/MedVisionAI/README.md

 **Vision Transformer — `google/vit-base-patch16-224`**

-The pretrained model is adapted for four classes:
+The pretrained model is adapted to four classes:

 ```text
 glioma